module-federation/core/CONTRIBUTING.md

 **Note:**
 - Keep your PRs concise, addressing a single issue or feature.
 - Include a detailed description in your PR and link to related issues.
+- For an up-to-date sequency of tasks to be performed in order to buil/test the libraries refer to the [buil-and-test workflow](./.github/workflows/build-and-test.yml)

 ## Setup Development Environment